Temple Grandin: Personal life

-Grandin says that "the part of other people that has emotional relationships is not part of me", and she has neither married nor had children.
-She later stated that she preferred the science fiction, documentary, and thriller genre of films and television shows to more dramatic or romantic ones.
-Beyond her work in animal science and welfare and autism rights, her interests include horseback riding, science fiction, movies, and biochemistry.

 She has noted in her autobiographical works that autism affects every aspect of her life.
 Grandin has to wear comfortable clothes to counteract her sensory processing disorder and has structured her lifestyle to avoid sensory overload.
 She regularly takes antidepressants, but no longer uses her squeeze machine, stating in February 2010 that: "It broke two years ago, and I never got around to fixing it.
 I'm into hugging people now."

-When she was in boarding school, Temple Grandin chose to live a celibate life and, in an interview with The New York Times Magazine in 2013, stated, "Now I’m old enough to where sexual urges are all gone, and it’s like, good riddance."
+When she was in boarding school, Grandin chose to live a celibate life and, in an interview with The New York Times Magazine in 2013, stated, "Now I'm old enough to where sexual urges are all gone, and it's like, good riddance."

 Honors

 In 2010, Grandin was named in the Time 100 list of the one hundred most influential people in the world, in the "Heroes" category.
 In 2011, she received a Double Helix Medal.
 She has received honorary degrees from many universities including McGill University in Canada (1999), and the Swedish University of Agricultural Sciences (2009), Carnegie Mellon University in the United States (2012), and Emory University (2016).
 In 2015, she was named an honorary fellow of the Society for Technical Communication.

 In 2011, Grandin was awarded the Ashoka Fellowship.

-In 2012, Grandin was inducted into the Colorado Women's Hall of Fame.

-In 2012, Grandin was inducted into the Texas Trail of Fame.

-In 2012, she was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.
+In 2012, Grandin was inducted into the Colorado Women's Hall of Fame, the Texas Trail of Fame, and the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.
 Grandin received a Meritorious Achievement Award from the World Organisation for Animal Health (OIE) in 2015.

 In 2016, Grandin was inducted into the American Academy of Arts and Sciences.
 In 2017, Grandin was inducted into the National Women's Hall of Fame.

-In popular culture
+In 2023, Grandin was awarded an honorary Doctor of Science degree by Iowa State University and was later awarded an honorary Doctor of Veterinary Medicine from Kansas State University.
+This recognition is her first DVM.